oscarbvf/meu_app_teste/README.md

 - How to write basic tests with Minitest to ensure model validations and CRUD operations work correctly

 - How to configure and run the application with Docker and manage dependencies with Importmap

+- How to implement secure real-time updates with Turbo Broadcasts, ensuring that session/authorization checks are respected in broadcasted partials

 ## Deployment and Production Configuration